 - Subverted with Mortimer Mouse though.

-- Hanna-Barbera: Dixie and Pixie were usually only acting in defense from Mr. Jinks, and only did the stealing of the cheese to survive, if memory serves.
+- Hanna-Barbera: In Pixie, Dixie and Mr. Jinks, Dixie and Pixie were usually only acting in defense from Mr. Jinks, and only did the stealing of the cheese to survive.

 - Sometimes it would switch around where Jinks was the hero of the episode and Pixie and Dixie would get their comeuppance in the end.

-- Motormouse was usually Autocat's antagonist as it was Autocat's job to get rid of him from the Spin Your Wheels Garage.
+- The Cattanooga Cats: Motormouse was usually Autocat's antagonist as it was Autocat's job to get rid of him from the Spin Your Wheels Garage.
 Once in awhile, though, Motormouse would help out Autocat and on occasion give him a lift home from work.

 - Looney Tunes: Speedy Gonzales is a mouse who pretty much only steals cheese to help his compadres.
 Sniffles is well-meaning, if annoying.